 Dec-May: Sunny (bring plenty of sun screen and long sleeve shirts).

 Sep-Oct: Rain most afternoons, peaking in October with an average 23” rainfall monthly

 November: Transitions back to the dry season.

 Time Difference: Costa Rica does NOT have daylight savings time.
-So from Oct - mid March CR is 1 hour behind the US east coast, and two hours behind from mid March-Oct.
+So, from Oct - mid March CR is one hour behind the US east coast, and two hours behind from mid March-Oct.

 The boats we have in our fleet are licensed for 6 guests.